afshinsadeghi/googleScholarparser/README.md

 ### ==========
 scholar.py is a Python module that implements a querier and parser for Google Scholar's output.
 Its classes can be used independently, but it can also be invoked as a command-line tool.

-This code is forked from:
+This code is forked and extended from: https://github.com/ckreibich/scholar.py/graphs/contributors
-https://github.com/ckreibich/scholar.py/graphs/contributors

 Features